RJasonClarke/game_finder/README.md

 # game_finder

-GameFinder is a gem used to scrape info from a Business Insider page listing the best games of all time based on Metacritic rank.
+GameFinder is an app used to scrape info from a Business Insider page that lists the best games of all time based on Metacritic score.

 ## Installation